 Under the new changes of the Company Act of 2016, it is the responsibility of the directors and board members to provide as much information as needed to hold them liable later on.
 The company must provide the information, documents, or proof in the event of a liability lawsuit.

 If you need help with a doctrine of constructive notice requirements, you can post your legal job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.